suryadev99/Portfolio/README.md

 - Vite
 - Tailwind CSS

-You can find more information on the dev branch
+You can find more information about my portfolio website on the dev branch.